sliuxl/LinguaVitamin/README.md

 ## 6. 🔍 Limitations

-- Current LLMs are likely not the SOTA for translation, and they do make mistakes
+- Used LLM is unlikely to be the SOTA for translation, and it does make mistakes
-- Current LLMs support limited sequence length up to `512` *only*, therefore we
+- Used LLM supports limited sequence length up to `512` *only*, therefore we
   * **Drop** news with too long title or content
   * *Skip* arXiv paper translation with too long titles
+- Batch mode seems to be not-optimized for HF LLMs, as we don't see obvious speedup

 ## 7. 🧑💻 Author